Hallelujah - Leonard Cohen 1934 - 2016 #

 “I couldn’t feel, so I learned to touch” appears despairing; that it has all the effervescence of mere physical exploitive indulgence.
 The melancholic tone evokes both celestial, futuristic escapism and plaintive grief, but the desperation of human resilience and an unstinting sense of frustration.

 Who is the lord of song?
-It is unlikely the Beatles as Cohen had this to say: *“songs like ‘Hey Jude’ I could appreciate.
-But they didn’t seem to be essential to the kind of nourishment that I craved.” * The most likely suspect would be Bob Dylan, while other contenders could be Janis Joplin or Joan Baez - Shakespeare?
+It is unlikely the Beatles as Cohen had this to say: “songs like ‘Hey Jude’ I could appreciate.
+But they didn’t seem to be essential to the kind of nourishment that I craved.”
+The most likely suspects would be Hank Williams, Bob Dylan, while other contenders could be Janis Joplin or Joan Baez - Shakespeare?

 He reaffirms life, despite its loss, with the final defiant with nothing but the refrain.